U.S.A.

 One of Channards patients named Tiffany opens up the puzzle box leading to the Cenobites world of hell as Julia has evil plans for all of them as they are all trapped in the Cenobites evil world.

-It has a nice dark plot to it like the first one did and it's great to show how the Cenobites came to be since they have a dark secret revealed about them all.
+Bottom line is that this story has a nice dark plot to it like the first one did and it's great to show how the Cenobites came to be since they have a dark secret revealed about them all.
+Of course when you see the ending it opens a door for a part 3 and that's just what they did.

 Imogen Boorman

-We get a nice special appearance by Sean Chapman returning as the sleazy uncle but you know his character will be killed off after the nasty deeds he did in the first flick.
+We get a nice special appearance by Sean Chapman (Frank Cotton) returning as the sleazy uncle but you know his character will be killed off after the nasty deeds he did in the first flick.

 There is archive footage from the first film with the people on hooks and torn apart etc.